Star Trek: The Motion Picture: Phase II and restart

 Barry Diller had grown concerned by the direction Star Trek had taken in Planet of the Titans, and suggested to Roddenberry that it was time to take the franchise back to its roots as a television series.
 Diller planned on a new Star Trek series forming the cornerstone for a new television network.
 Though Paramount was reluctant to abandon its work on the film, Roddenberry wanted to bring many of the production staff from the original series to work on the new show, titled Star Trek: Phase II.

 Producer Harold Livingston was assigned to find writers for new episodes, while Roddenberry prepared a writers' guide briefing the uninitiated on the franchise canon.
 Of the original cast, only Leonard Nimoy stated he would not return.
-To replace Spock, Roddenberry created a logical Vulcan prodigy named Xon.
-Since Xon was too young to fill the role of first officer, Roddenberry developed Commander William Decker, and later added Ilia.
+Roddenberry created a Vulcan prodigy character named Xon to replace Spock, and since Xon was too young to fill the role of first officer, Roddenberry subsequently developed the characters of Decker and Ilia.
 The new series' pilot episode "In Thy Image" was based on a two-page outline by Roddenberry about a NASA probe returning to Earth, having gained sentience.
 Alan Dean Foster wrote a treatment for the pilot, which Livingston turned into a teleplay.
 When the script was presented to Michael Eisner, he declared it worthy of a feature film.
 At the same time, the success of Close Encounters of the Third Kind showed Paramount that the box office success of Star Wars could be repeated.
 On November 11, just two and a half weeks before production on Phase II was due to start, the studio announced that the television series had been canceled in favor of a new feature film.
 Cast and crew who had been hired that Monday were laid off by Friday, and construction came to a halt.
 Production was moved to April 1978 so that the necessary scripts, sets, and wardrobe could be upgraded.

 On March 28, 1978, Paramount assembled the largest press conference held at the studio since Cecil B. DeMille announced he was making The Ten Commandments.
-Eisner announced that Academy Award-winning director Robert Wise would direct a film adaptation of the television series titled Star Trek—The Motion Picture.
+Eisner announced that Robert Wise would direct a film adaptation of the television series titled Star Trek—The Motion Picture.
 Wise had seen only a few Star Trek episodes, so Paramount gave him about a dozen to watch.
 The budget was projected at $15 million.
-Dennis Clark (Comes a Horseman) was invited to rewrite the script and to include Spock, but he disliked Roddenberry, who demanded sole credit.
-Livingston returned as writer, and though he also found Roddenberry unreasonable, Wise and Katzenberg convinced him to continue rewriting the script throughout production.